Contact Us for a Free Consultation 818-394-7835

 What to Do If You've Been Involved in a Crane Accident

+Should injuries permit you to stay at the scene, gather evidence for a potential personal injury claim.
 Document your injuries and any damage to the crane involved in the incident.
 Be sure to report your injury to your employer, too – it's necessary if you're hoping to file a workers' compensation claim.

 After leaving the scene, write down as much about the incident as you can remember.
 Keep any photos or videos you recorded handy, and back them up to ensure you'll always have access to them.

+Should the accident warrant legal action, these could be important pieces of evidence.
 Our injury lawyers can not only help you gather evidence to identify liable parties to file a crane accident lawsuit, but we can also help you by managing your medical treatment and filing a workers' compensation claim on your behalf.

 Further, we can also file a personal injury claim with the insurance company of the party who was responsible.